 The majority of pharmacists work in community pharmacies (drugstores).
 These range from one-person operations to large retail establishments employing a staff of pharmacists.

 Hospitals and clinics employ pharmacists to dispense drugs and medication to patients, advise the medical staff on the selection and effects of drugs, buy medical supplies, and prepare sterile solutions.
-In some hospitals, they also teach nursing classes.
+In some hospitals, pharmacists also teach nursing classes.

-manufacturers employ pharmacists in research and development and in sales positions.
+Pharmaceutical manufacturers employ pharmacists in research and development and in sales positions.
 Drug wholesalers also employ them as sales and technical representatives.

 The federal government employs pharmacists in hospitals and clinics of the Veterans Administration and the U.S. Public Health Service; in the Department of Defense; the Food and Drug Administration; the Department of Health, Education and Welfare; and in the Drug Enforcement Administration.
 State and local health agencies also employ pharmacists.

-Many community and hospital pharmacists also do consulting work for nursing homes and other health facilities that do not employ a full-time pharmacist
+Many community and hospital pharmacists also do consulting work for nursing homes and other health facilities that do not employ a full-time pharmacist.

 Places of Employment and Working Conditions

 Just about every community has a drugstore employing at least one pharmacist.
 Most job opportunities, however, are in larger cities and densely populated metropolitan areas.
+National drugstore chains, such as CVS Pharmacy, are huge employers of pharmacists.

 Qualifications, Education, and Training